 Merry Lea has eight miles of hiking trails that are open every day of the year from dawn to dusk at no charge.
 The trails pass through a variety of ecosystems and provide opportunities to explore the ecological features of the land.

-The nature center in the Learning Center contains hands-on displays of animal skeletons, furs, birds, rocks, and other natural items.
+The Learning Center contains hands-on displays of animal skeletons, furs, birds, rocks and other natural items.
 In the summer, you may see butterflies and the occasional hummingbird outside the east windows.
 In the winter, many songbirds come to this same area to eat from the various bird feeders.
 Binoculars are available for indoor viewing.

-Located at the Learning Center, the Merry Lea Bookstore has a variety of materials to enhance your knowledge and enjoyment of the natural world.
-Items include:
+Located inside the Learning Center, the Merry Lea Bookstore has a variety of materials to enhance your knowledge and enjoyment of the natural world.
+Items include field guides, nature photography note cards, animal finger puppets, children’s storybooks and illustrated bookmarks.

 Stay on the designated trails.